Gardner-BinfLab/Avoidance-v2/README.md

 # Scores
 Scores outputs scores for given list of sequences given a model (`-m`) in .pkl format.
 Note that scores != expression levels.
-They are just a measure of how likely the model is able to generate the given sequence.
-This is because the model gives higher scores to soething which it knows and lower scores to something which it doesn't.
+They are just a measure of how similar is the given sequence to the training sequence.
+This is because the model gives higher scores to something which it knows and lower scores to something which it doesn't.

 It's a good idea to find the baseline scores of training set to get an idea